 The final hardware solution to a slow computer is to replace the processor.
 A faster processor would speed up any computer, whether it’s used for gaming or not.
 However, you might not notice an increase in performance unless you’re doing something CPU-intensive like playing demanding 3D games.
 Look at the game manufacturer’s recommended requirements (not minimum requirements).
 Try to buy a faster processor than the one recommended by the game developer.
 It might be that you already have the fastest processor available for your motherboard (the component to which all other components connect).
 If that’s true then you need a new motherboard and processor in which case you should just consider buying or designing a new computer.

-Read about Intel vs AMD processors in the “How I Research” menu.
+Read about Intel vs AMD processors in the “Research Tips” menu.
 Click here to go there now.

 Click here to go to the next tip “How to Clean Up a Computer”.